Last Updated on October 27, 2020 by cmoarz

 We recommend you get a hygrometer which will help you monitor the humidity levels for your plants.

 - 196Ft Wide Bluetooth Covering Range: Detecting range is up to 196 feet without obstructions.
 You can track the temperature and humidity data of the instant read thermometer remotely via Bluetooth on the Govee Home App within this distance.

-- 2 Year Data Record and Export: Wireless temperature monitor can record data up to 32000 data pieces of 2 years and synchronize to your phone via Bluetooth.
+- 2 Year Data Record and Export: Wireless indoor humidity temperature monitor can record data up to 32000 data pieces of 2 years and synchronize to your phone via Bluetooth.
 You can export data to CSV format at any time.

 Start the seeds with regular PH balanced water for the first handful of days after germination.
 After that, around the 4th day, start using 1/2 recommended nutrient solution for about 1 week before increasing to full dosage.